-To create the mattress stitch, use the Knee Scorpion[TM] suture passer to advance a repair suture (solid color) through the meniscal root tissue starting posterior and working anterior.
+Using a Knee Scorpion[TM] suture passer, advance a repair suture (solid color) through the meniscal root tissue.
+This works best starting posterior and working anterior.

 Note: It is important to secure the main anchor sheath with a hemostat while passing the repair suture to ensure the conversion sutures are not prematurely displaced from the anchor sheath.